klharp/Matplotlib/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib  - The Power of Plots
 ## Project Overview
 This project focused on telling a story through plotting a provided dataset on tumor growth and drug regime in mice.